atorus-research/Tplyr/README.md

 Welcome to the beta release of our package, `Tplyr`!
 This package is still in development, and we're actively working on new features.
 We decided to release this version early to get community feedback.
 If you find a bug in our code - please report it!
 If you'd like to see some particular feature - let us know!
 The more feedback we collect, the better the end product will be when we publish the first version on CRAN.

-If you've already reviewed the Alhpa release, then to see what's new, skip down the the "New in Beta" section.
+If you've already reviewed the Alhpa release, then to see what's new, skip down the ["New in Beta" section.](#new-in-beta)

 # Usage